Particle Physics - The Standard Model

 The diagram of the Standard Model below shows the 18 fundamental particles noted above together with their key properties.

-Click on the particles in the diagram for more background information.
+Click on the individual particles in the diagram for more background information.

 Fundamental Particles (also called elementary particles) are the smallest building blocks of the universe.
 The key characteristic of fundamental particles is that they have no internal structure.
 In other words, they are not made up of anything else.
 They come in two separate classes, matter particles called fermions and force particles called bosons, each with its distinct behaviour.